pretix/pretix/doc/api/resources/orders.rst

        recommend using this in combination with ``testmode=false``, since test mode orders can vanish at any time and you will not notice it using this method.
    :query datetime created_since: Only return orders that have been created since the given date.
+   :query string exclude: Exclude a field from the output, e.g. ``fees`` or ``positions.downloads``.
+Can be used as a performance optimization.
+Can be passed multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :resheader X-Page-Generated: The server time at the beginning of the operation.
 If you're using this API to fetch